PazEdu/aws-ssh-honeypot/README.md

-AWS SSH Honeypot with Cowrie
+AWS SSH Honeypot with Cowrie (TrapShell)

 Overview: This project sets up an AWS-based SSH honeypot using Cowrie, a medium-interaction honeypot that mimics an SSH server to log unauthorized access attempts.
 It allows for security monitoring and attacker behavior analysis.